How to Create Auction Site with WordPress Platform

 Note that auction websites require additional memory for PHP compared to a standard WordPress installation.
 The reason is that auction sites have greater complexity and employ more memory compared to a basic blog.

 Some advice for you if you want to keep the auction site small.
 For instance, a site having only a few auctions and visitors amounting to just a few thousand months.
 A shared Linux hosting account is a suitable fit.
 Note that the account should have over 64MB of memory.
 256MB is desirable.

 If you want the capability for many auctions and number of visitors running into several thousand a month go for a managed hosting account from a branded organization.

 After WordPress is installed get a plugin to extend the functionality of the former to enable you to run auctions.
 The number of existing auction plugins is many.
 However, the simplest to use and reliable one is WP Auctions.
 You have to pay for it as it is not free.
 The cost ranges from $35 to $89 based on the plan selected.
 Note that this is a onetime charge.

 Navigate to WP Auctions and buy the plugin.
 Then download the latter to a folder on the computer.
 Login to the WordPress software installed by you.
 Navigate to Dashboard.
 Scroll to Plugins ->Add New.
-Next upload the plugin folder from the computer and do the installation.
-After installation activate the plugin.
+Next, upload the plugin folder from the computer and do the installation.
+After installation activates the plugin.